-Sprint confirms plans to shut down iDEN networkAlex Wagner - Deputy Managing Editor, News Desk
+Sprint confirms plans to shut down iDEN networkAlex Wagner - Editorial Director of News and Content

 Last month we learned that Sprint would soon begin migrating iDEN customers over to its CDMA network, which lead many to believe that Sprint was going to be killing off the iDEN network.
 Today Sprint CEO Dan Hesse confirmed in an interview that his company will be doing just that.
 Hesse said that as more and more users leave the iDEN network, they'll be able to use that newly freed up capacity for CDMA.
 "There will be an end date for all 2G," Hesse said, "just like there was an end date for 1G."
 Unfortunately, there's not much more information available beyond that.
 Sprint hasn't set a date for when iDEN will begin to be shut down, nor have they decided just what they'll do with the 800MHz spectrum once iDEN is wiped out.
 One possibility, though, is that Sprint could deploy CDMA 1X Advanced for voice services.
 Hesse also touched on Sprint's 4G plans, saying that while they'll be sticking with WiMAX and Clearwire, their "Plan A," they've also got a backup "Plan B" that Hesse wouldn't elaborate on.